Humza277/sparta/Week 1 - Business Week/day2.md

 	Active listening - what answer are they actually looking for

-	7 habits
-		Be proactive
-			- Complaining doesn't help - what can i actually control - how can i improve my product Begin with end in mind
-			- what do i have to say about myself
-		Put first thing first
-			- what do you love in life put it first
-		Think win win
-			- zero sum game isnt the game
-		Seek to understand, then to be understood
-		Synergise
-			- the whole is greater then the sum of your parts Sharpen the saw
-			- do the foundations first before you leap

-	Find your voice

-	Active listening is part of the exam

 	Levels of listening
 		Cosmetic
 		Conversational
 		Active
 		Deep

 	Good questions
 		Closed question - looking for a yes or no answer